The Most Fun In KL? Sunway Lagoon Review

 Our Sunway Lagoon Theme Park review found a very fun theme park!
 We had a great time exploring all the different lands.

-The rides are fun but the highlights are definitely the water park areas at the main Water Park and Nickelodeon Lost Lagoon.
-We could have easily spent the day in just those sections and this is what we will do next time we return.
+The rides are fun but the highlights are definitely the water park areas at the main Water Park and Sunway Lost Lagoon.
+We could have easily spent the day in just those sections and they are the highlight.

 The amusement park areas are good too, but nothing that special in my opinion.
 I recommend you go through them quickly and give yourself plenty of time for the water areas.

 One day is enough to visit all the main attractions as long as you aren’t stuck in lines.
-If you are going on weekends or school holiday periods, definitely consider getting the express pass.
+If you are going on weekends or school holiday periods, you may want to consider getting the express pass.
+You can buy this on entry even when you have already purchased a discount ticket with Klook.

 The Theme Park Sunway Lagoon is also very well presented with plenty of greenery which keeps things cool as well as pretty.
 It did not feel like we were in the middle of a huge metropolis at all.
 It’s also definitely worth taking a walk over the suspension bridge for views over the whole park.